B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/penal_code_en.md

 - **Sentence: 50 - 80 months**
 - **Additional measure: Weapon confiscation**

-### <a id="7.2"></a><span style="color: #0088CC">7.2 Small-Caliber Firearm Without a Gun Permit</span>
+### <a id="7.2"></a><span style="color: #0088CC">7.2 Possession of a Small-Caliber Firearm</span>

-Possessing/carrying a 9mm Pistol, Combat Pistol, SNS Pistol, Machine Pistol/TEC-9, Vintage Pistol, or 9mm ammunition without a valid permit.
-Possession includes the person, vehicle, or private property.
+Possessing or carrying a small-caliber firearm (9mm Pistol, Combat Pistol, SNS Pistol, Machine Pistol/TEC-9, Vintage Pistol) or the corresponding ammunition (9mm or .22 caliber).

+A firearm is considered to be in a person's possession even if it is on their person, inside their vehicle, or in private property belonging to them.

 - **Criminal fine: $10,000**
 - **Sentence: 75 - 100 months**
 - **Additional measure: Weapon and ammunition confiscation**

+A gun-carry permit may be obtained from the Police Department and allows the lawful carrying of an SNS Pistol.
+The permit holder must carry the valid permit on their person while carrying the weapon; failure to do so constitutes a criminal offense.

 ### <a id="7.3"></a><span style="color: #0088CC">7.3 Large-Caliber Firearm</span>